crukci-bioinformatics/ampliconseq/README.md

 single step workflow for downloading the VEP cache (`download_vep_cache.nf`).
-It will also download the Docker container in which Ensembl VEP is installed from [Docker Hub](https://hub.docker.com/r/crukcibioinformatics/ampliconseq) from which a Singularity container is built.
+It will also download the Docker container in which Ensembl VEP is installed from [Docker Hub](https://hub.docker.com/r/crukcibioinformatics/ampliconseq) and from this build a Singularity container.
 Use `-with-docker` to use Docker instead of Singularity.

-    Substitute the top-level VEP cache directory as required; note that this directory must exist.
+    Substitute the top-level VEP cache directory as required; note that this step will fail if the directory doesn't already exist.

-    The Ensembl VEP cache is quite large (around 15G for homo sapiens) and the download and unpacking carried out in this step can take several minutes.
+    The VEP cache can be quite large (around 15G for homo sapiens) and downloading and unpacking the cache may take several minutes.

-3. Create a samples file (`samples.txt`) containing library and sample identifiers.
+3. Create a samples file (`samples.txt`) containing the sample identifier and BAM file for each library.

 4. Create an amplicon coordinates file (`amplicons.csv`).